pdjr-signalk-plugins/range-monitor/README.md

 __Signal K path to monitor__
 The Signal K Node server path which should be monitored.
 There is no default value.
-Enter here the full Signal K path for the sensor value which you would like to monitor, for example, `tanks.wasteWater.0.currentValue`.
+Enter here the full Signal K path for the value which you would like to monitor, for example, `tanks.wasteWater.0.currentValue`.

 __Notification message__